5Rights urges world leaders and tech firms to stand up for children at UN Internet Governance Forum

-At the 20th United Nations Internet Governance Forum (IGF) in Norway, 5Rights was the only organisation invited to open a high-level ministerial panel on AI and children’s rights – marking a significant recognition of 5Rights as a global leader in digital governance.
+At the 20th United Nations Internet Governance Forum (IGF) in Norway, 5Rights was the only organisation invited to open a high-level ministerial panel on securing children’s safety in the age of algorithms – marking a significant recognition of 5Rights as a global leader in digital governance.

 “Children’s digital experience is not a result of the technology itself, but it does reflect the priorities of those who own, build, and deploy it, including AI” she told the packed room of ministers, platform executives and policymakers.
 “To change children’s experience, those priorities must change.”